w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 :::: {.columns}
 ::: {.column width=50%}

-RDBMSs come from decades of widespread usage
+RDBMSs come from decades of widespread usage.

 - Strong focus on data consistency
 - Years of research activities to optimize performances